Community Service Fellowship

 A. You should be able to look up your earnings to date by logging into the PeopleSoft system.
-If you are unable to utilize PeopleSoft please contact your payroll coordinator.
-They should be able to tell you how much you have earned to date.
+If you are unable to utilize PeopleSoft, please contact your payroll coordinator.

 Q. Can I request more work-study funds?

-A. You can inquire as to the status of work-study increases by contacting Keith Gnoza or Maria Murphy, but please keep in mind that it is unlikely you will receive an increase.
+A. You can inquire as to the status of work-study increases by contacting the Financial Aid office.
+Keep in mind that it is unlikely you will receive an increase.
 We normally review our work-study budget in February to determine whether increases will be available for the remainder of the academic year.

 Q. I have a work-study position, how do I fill out the Work-Study Referral card?

-A. The Work-Study Referral Card is no longer a physical card, but rather an online form that must be completed prior to starting your job.
-Visit the Harvard iSite and login with your HUID and password to complete and submit the form.
+A. The Work-Study Referral Card is available on the Harvard iSite.
+You can login with your HUID and password to complete and submit the form.
 Ask your payroll coordinator if you need further guidance.

 Q. How do I check and/or pay my term bill balance?